 While you may not be able to completely prevent postpartum shedding, you can do what you can to make sure you’re not adding to the problem.
-The hair loss usually occurs around the hairline and temple area, so now is not the time to pull your hair into those tight ponytails (or any time for that matter!) or installing braids so tight you can’t think.
+Postpartum hair loss usually occurs around the hairline and temple area, so now is not the time to pull your hair into those tight ponytails (or any time, for that matter!) or installing braids so tight you can’t think.

-Some may go as far as just starting all over with a big chop!
-This way, any hair loss is less noticeable and everything can grow back at the same time.
-Remember, you can’t stop postpartum shedding but you can work on keeping as much hair on your head as possible!
+Some moms may go as far as just starting all over with a big chop!
+This way, any hair loss is less noticeable, and everything can grow back at the same time.
+Remember, you can’t stop postpartum shedding, but you can work on keeping as much hair on your head as possible!

-It is said that breastfeeding can slow down the process of postpartum shedding but it may take a year or so before your body is somewhat back to normal.
-In the meantime, you can do your part by taking a good multivitamin or dietary supplement like ourAdvanced Healthy Hair Vitamins.
-A balanced diet that includes lots of water, fruits and veggies are important for keeping your body in good health.
+It is said that breastfeeding can slow down the process of postpartum shedding, but it may take a year or so before your body is somewhat back to normal.
+In the meantime, you can do your part by taking a good multivitamin or dietary supplement like our Advanced Healthy Hair Vitamins.
+A balanced diet that includes lots of water, fruits, and veggies are important for keeping your body in good health.
 When your insides are healthy, your hair has a better chance of thriving as you go through these changes.

-Scalp massages are great for relaxation but also help stimulate the scalp and hair follicles to help promote and encourage growth.
-You’ll LOVE ourRosemary Mint Scalp & Hair Strengthening Oil!
-With more than 30 essential oils and nutrients and infused with Biotin, this powerful oil is the perfect mix to help support healthy hair growth as you recover from postpartum hair loss.
-Massage in the affected areas or use all over as a hot oil treatment.
+Scalp massages are great for helping you relax, but they also help stimulate the scalp and hair follicles to help promote and encourage growth.
+You’ll LOVE our Rosemary Mint Scalp & Hair Strengthening Oil!
+With more than 30 essential oils and nutrients and an infusion of biotin, this powerful oil is the perfect mix to help support healthy hair growth as you recover from postpartum hair loss.
+Massage into the affected areas or use all over as a hot oil treatment.
 A little goes a long way!